Accommodation supplements for residential aged care services 065-13040010

 Residential aged care services are eligible to receive the concessional resident supplement for care recipients if:

-• they were concessional care recipients based on an assessment of their financial circumstances at the time they entered care
+- they were a concessional care recipient based on an assessment of their financial circumstances at the time they entered care

 At the time they entered care, concessional care recipients could not be asked to pay an accommodation bond or accommodation charge.
 The supplement is not available for respite care recipients.

-The concessional resident supplement rate depends whether the residential aged care service is new or significantly refurbished on or after 20 April 2012.
+The concessional resident supplement rate is based on whether the residential aged care service is new or significantly refurbished on or after 20 April 2012.

 Supported resident ratio

-Residential aged care services need to meet the supported resident ratio otherwise the accommodation supplements will be reduced by 25 percent.
+Residential aged care services need to meet the supported resident ratio.
+If they do not, the accommodation supplements are reduced by 25%.

 The following resident statuses count towards the supported resident ratio:

-A permanent residential care recipient are treated as a supported care recipient when they:
+A permanent residential care recipient is treated as a supported care recipient when they:

 The ratio does not apply to respite care recipients and care recipients in extra service places.